hugobertini-ds/nodemcu/README.md

 # nodemcu
-A few scripts I use with my ESP8622 micro controller with micropython
+A few scripts I use with my NodeMCU ESP8622 micro controller with micropython